RLBot/gui-installer/README.md

 1. [Download bat2exe](https://bat2exe.net/)
 2. Use bat2exe to convert the 3 files in [`RLBotGUIX main exe`](https://github.com/VirxEC/RLBotGUIX-installer/tree/master/RLBotGUIX%20main%20exe) to `RLBotGUIX main exe\bin\RLBotGUIX.exe`
-3. Download [Python 3.7.9's x86-64 executable installer](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and save it to `RLBotGUIX Installer\python-3.7.9-amd64.exe`.
-You can also get it from the list of all of the [Python downloads for Windows](https://www.python.org/downloads/windows/).
+3. Download [Python 3.11.6's x86-64 executable installer](https://www.python.org/ftp/python/3.11.6/python-3.11.6-amd64.exe) - you can also get it from the list of all of the [Python downloads for Windows](https://www.python.org/downloads/windows/).
+ - Run it, telling it to install to a folder named `Python311` and install only the optional `pip` and `tcl/tk` features.
+ - Remove all `__pycache__` folders
+ - Zip the files to `RLBotGUIX Installer\python-3.11.6-amd64.zip`
 4. Make sure you have Visual Studio 2019+, as well as the Microsoft Visual Studio Installer Projects extension.
 5. Open project in Visual Studio 2019+
 6. In the Solution Explorer, left-click `RLBotGUIX Installer`